shopkeep/deis/docs/using_deis/config_application.rst

 Attach to Backing Services
 --------------------------

 Deis treats backing services like databases, caches and queues as `attached resources`_.
 Attachments are performed using environment variables.

-For example, use ``deis config`` to set a `DATABASE_URL` that attaches the application to an external PostgreSQL database.
+For example, use :ref:`deis config:set <deis_config>` to set a `DATABASE_URL` that attaches the application to an external PostgreSQL database.

 .. code-block:: console